grocerycrud/documentation/2.x/api/add-fields.md

 ---
 id: add-fields
 title: addFields
-description:
+description: The fields that will be visible to the end user for add/insert form.
-permalink: docs/gcc/2.x/add-fields
+permalink: docs/add-fields
-previous:
+previous: unset-settings
-next: clone-fields
+next: callback-add-field
 ---

 # addFields